animonger/extension-gamekit/README.md

 Call `gamekit.gc_show_signin("UI")` when convenient to allow local player to sign into Game Center.
 This function takes one string ("UI") parameter.

 ### Scores
-Before you can send and get scores in your game, you must configure Leaderboards in [App Store Connect.](https://appstoreconnect.apple.com)
+Before you can send and get Game Center scores in your game, you must configure Leaderboards in [App Store Connect.](https://appstoreconnect.apple.com)

 **gamekit.gc_send("score", {parms})** - Send local player's score to Game Center leaderboard.
 `gamekit.gc_send("score", {leaderboardID="your_gc_leaderboardID", value=323, context=42, callback=on_scores})`